shopware/docs/guides/installation/configuration/README.md

 Please note this only applies if you have the `STOCK_HANDLING` feature flag enabled.

 You can completely disable Shopware's default stock management system.
 When disabled, none of the event subscribers for order transitions will be executed.
-In practise, this means that none of the subscribers in `Shopware\Core\Content\Product\Stock\OrderStockSubscriber` will be executed.
+In practice, this means that none of the subscribers in `Shopware\Core\Content\Product\Stock\OrderStockSubscriber` will be executed.

 To disable, set `shopware.stock.enable_stock_management` to `false`: